-Access your Alerts page from the Trackers right navigation icon, or from the Alerts Dashboard.
+Access your Trackers: Alerts page from the Trackers right navigation icon, or Alerts widget on the Dashboard.
 Alerts are results found by your automated saved searches.
 Your Alerts dashboard (1) will display the number of active Critical, High, Medium, and Low results.
 If you have created categories, you can toggle the view to display by Criticality or Category (2).
 You can also get to your Alerts directly from the Trackers right navigation icon (3).